 Will

 A Will is the document that disposes of your property at your death.
-Property that can be disposed of through a will includes real property (which may include your home and any other land or buildings that you have an interest in) and tangible & intangible personal property (tangible property includes things such as jewelry, furniture, etc. and intangible property includes patents, trademarks, copyrights, stocks, etc.) In order to effectuate your intent, a Last Will & Testamentprovision of your Will must designate an executor of your estate.
+Property that can be disposed of through a will includes real property (which may include your home and any other land or buildings that you have an interest in) and tangible & intangible personal property (tangible property includes things such as jewelry, furniture, etc. and intangible property includes patents, trademarks, copyrights, stocks, etc.) In order to effectuate your intent, a provision of your Will must designate an executor of your estate.
 An executor is someone you named to carry out the instructions in your Will.
 You may also appoint a guardian for any minor children and a trustee for any distributions that may be made to your minor children before they have reached the age of majority.
 In the absence of a Will, North Carolina will dispose of your estate in accordance with the North Carolina General Statutes Chapter 29, the Intestate Succession statute.
 By having a Will you can determine who will get your assets rather than the State.
 A valid Will in North Carolina requires that it must be signed by the testator in the presence of two witnesses who then attest to your signature by signing the document.

 A valid Will requires the testator be at least 18 years old and have the proper capacity to dispose of their assets.
 A person is generally deemed to have the capacity to execute a Will if they know what property they have, understand the effects of creating a Will, and know to whom they are disposing their assets.
 The capacity that is required to execute a Power of Attorney, Living Will, or Healthcare POA is substantially similar.